samchen98/APPLYS/README.md

 These instructions were tested and successful on 10-12-2019 by Eric Shyu on Windows 10.

 2.Testing
+For testing we decided to use Jest.
+To run tests, type "jest" into the command line while in the root directory.
+To check jest coverage, run "jest --coverage"

 3.Deployment
+The express server is deployed on Heroku.
+The new developer can access heroku using a login, or being shared as a collaborator.
+Pre-production environments mainly consist of expo, where the user can run the application locally.
+The server can also be continously updated through heroku github.

 4.Technologies used
 React Native
 Node.js
 MongoDB
 Jest
+Heroku

 5.Contributing
 The repository: https://github.com/samchen98/APPLYS